 Program Requirement: A successful basic swim test is mandatory for participation in any water-based activities.

-*Certifications may change depending on timing of course and availability of certified instructor.
+Certifications/Courses 1.
+Swim to Survive Certificate *Certifications may change depending on timing of course |

 Activities